 As you are reaching the end of the process of adding broth, taste the rice to see if it is still too firm or ready to serve.
 If it is a tenderness you like, you may not need to add all of the broth.

-Once the risotto has absorbed most or all of the broth and is ready to serve, stir in the parmesan cheese and parsley.
+Once the risotto has absorbed most or all of the broth and the creamy rice is ready to serve, stir in the parmesan cheese and parsley.

 Place the risotto on a serving platter and top it with the roasted shrimp.